Five Ideas To Promote Your Self Published Book

 I am not precisely sure why a .com address works better than .net or country codes such as .co.uk, .fr or .ca for example.
 However, I have changed three of my sites from .ch over to .com and the resulting increase in traffic each time has been remarkable.
 I can only presume that Google and Bing give preference to .com addresses, but I have no proof.

-All I do know is that by changing my Just Publishing address to .com a year ago, my daily traffic is now more than ten times what it was before I changed, and it continues to grow organically every day.
+All I do know is that by changing my Just Publishing Advice address to .com a little over a year ago, my daily traffic is now more than ten times what it was before I changed, and it continues to grow organically every day.

 On the same thought, free blog and websites such as Google’s Blogger, WordPress (free), Weebly and Wix gain very little organic traffic, so are far less beneficial for book promotion.
 But, they are free, and if you can’t afford a hosted website, they are better than nothing.